 Then to really keep you busy, you have to find a realtor, clean and stage it, and figure out a million other little things.
 Thankfully, we are here to help!
 Use this easy-to-follow checklist to learn when you may need the exterior of your home painted.

 Exterior Painting Checklist

 When you’re getting ready to sell your home the first thing you should do is check your exterior house paint.
 Curb appeal is more important than you would believe.
 You want potential buyers to fall in love at first sight.

 We’ve compiled a list of the most common trouble points on a home’s exterior and what to look for.

 A good place to start is by checking your shutters.
 Shutters offer a small area to get used to looking for rot, cracking, fading, or peeling paint.

 Start by looking at the front of the home from a distance.
 You want to imagine you’re seeing them for the first time.

 If the paint seems faded from a distance it’s definitely time to paint.
 Continue approaching and see how you feel as you get closer.

 Look for any weather-related damages and check around the edges for any cracks.
 Once you know that the shutters are in good condition, see if there’s any blistering or peeling paint.

 If you notice any issues or if you just want to spruce them up it’s a good idea to scrape and/or sand the current paint off and apply a new coat or sometimes two coats.

 2. Front Door and Porches

-The front door and porch is probably the most important single area of your home’s exterior.
+The front door and porch are probably the most important single area of your home’s exterior.
 It’s the first thing prospective buyers see when they approach your home.
 These areas need to not only be clean but look fresh and crisp.

 The front door of your home has to look impeccable.
 There shouldn’t be any marks or scuffs on it anywhere.